 If you have a special diet or food restrictions bring the foods you feel you need.
 Not only for your personal meals, but wild meals we make in common.
 Part of some of the dishes we make will include conventional flour, sugar, eggs, milk, etc. If you cannot eat these items for health or philosophical reasons, bring alternatives for yourself.
 You can choose to incorporate the wild foods we gather into your own dishes, in parallel with us, that satisfy a raw lifestyle, veganism, etc.

 We will be in the same location for four days with access to modern kitchen and bathroom facilities.
 Beginning on Saturday, breakfasts and dinners will be provided through Monday morning.
 You are responsible for 2 sack lunches and snacks.
 Refrigeration for personal items will not be provided.
 Bring your favorite coffee mug and a water bottle you can carry with you.
 Conventional food supplies will be available in town.
 Wild foods will make up the bulk of our evening meals.
 During the event we will construct/improvise a potluck from the wild foods we gather.
 So come prepared thinking about plant-based, plant-rich potluck recipes, and bring (or shop in Silverton for) any specialty ingredients required as you will be preparing it to share family style with the group.
 Don’t worry, this is easier than you think, and you will receive plenty of guidance.

 Outside of your typical camping gear if you are camping you should consider following: Prepare for temperatures usually ranging from 50°F to 85°F. Bring clothing for comfort around camp.
 For inland forests, bring rugged but layered hiking cloths and hiking boots.
 In some cases we may be wading through mud or ankle deep water so an old pair of shoes you don’t care about might be useful.
-See below for a detailed list:
+A checklist of what to bring can be downloaded here:

 Drugs, alcohol, firearms, fireworks, fighting, or pets.
 Violators and troublemakers will be asked to leave.
 Anyone asked to leave has no right to a refund.